5.3 Multivariate models

 Figure 5.7: Multivariate models: Multivariate probit.

 The multivariate probit model requires the input dataset to be ordered by unit.
-For example, three choices imply repeating each unit three times.
-The first column must contain the identification for each unit, using ordered integers.
-Next, the dependent variable should be a single vector of 0s and 1s, followed by the regressors, which must include a column of 1s for the intercepts.
-Users should specify the number of units, the number of regressors, and the number of choices (see Figure 5.7).
-The results first display the posterior location parameters by equation, followed by the posterior covariance matrix.
+For example, if there are three choices, each unit should appear three times in the dataset.
+The first column must contain a unique identifier for each unit, using ordered integers.
+The next column should contain the dependent variable, represented as a single vector of 0s and 1s, followed by the regressors, which must include a column of ones for the intercepts.
+Users must specify the number of units, the number of regressors, and the number of choices (see Figure 5.7).
+The results first display the posterior estimates of the location parameters by equation, followed by the posterior covariance matrix.